Kim Fowley: 2010s

 In his last years, Fowley worked on writing and publishing his autobiography, which he divided between three distinct books.
 He released the first volume of his autobiography, Lord of Garbage, published by Kicks Books, in 2012.
 It covers the years 1939–1969 and describes his early childhood and beginning years in the music business.
 The second volume of his autobiography was intended to be called Planet Pain and to cover the years 1970–1994.
 The last volume was intended to be finished on his deathbed and to be released posthumously because, as the 2010s began, Fowley was terminally ill.
 On September 24, 2014, Fowley married longtime girlfriend and music executive Kara Wright-Fowley, in a private ceremony in Los Angeles.

 Death

 Fowley died of bladder cancer in Hollywood, California on January 15, 2015, at the age of 75.
 He is interred at Hollywood Forever Cemetery.

 Sexual misconduct allegations

 In a 2001 interview, Michael Steele of The Bangles claimed Fowley fired her from The Runaways for refusing his sexual advances.

 In July 2015, six months after Fowley's death, Jackie Fuchs (who had performed under the stage name Jackie Fox with The Runaways) claimed that Fowley had raped her in 1975 during a New Year's Eve party while he was involved with the band.
 Fox also alleged that Joan Jett and Cherie Currie witnessed the rape.
-Jett and Currie both denied seeing the incident, but songwriter Kari Krome, as well as other bystanders who did not intervene, have corroborated it.
+Jett denied seeing the incident, but songwriter Kari Krome, as well as other bystanders who did not intervene, have corroborated it.
+Currie claims to have spoken up and then stormed out of the room.
 Look Away, a documentary about sexual abuse in the rock music industry features Fuchs' story.

+In 2023, Kari Krome filed a lawsuit against Fowley's estate alleging that he had repeatedly sexually assaulted her when she was 14 or 15 years old.